neallithic64/mobdeve-coviprog/README.md

 There is no authentication measures in place, sadly, with the lack of time.
 Not to worry, there is expected to be **no** sensitive data present on this server.
 There will only be dummy data present.

 ## For Android Applications
-As making an HTTP request on Android through Java will be nighly difficult, we suggest you use [GSON](https://github.com/google/gson) and [RetroFit](https://square.github.io/retrofit/) in conjunction with your application to complete such requests in a JSON manner.
+As making an HTTP request on Android through Java will be nigh difficult, you are suggested to use [GSON](https://github.com/google/gson) and [RetroFit](https://square.github.io/retrofit/) in conjunction with your application to complete such requests in a JSON manner.

 ## Credits
 Made by the Captain Stone team: Estella, Garcia, Ho, Lim 💓💓💓